-- 6U rack with 6, 4 or 2 channels and various audio connectors. - 5U rack with 4 or 2 channels and various audio connectors.
+- 6U rack with 6, 4 or 2 codec modules and various audio connectors. - 5U rack with 4 or 2 codec modules and various audio connectors.

 The different available configurations and the connectors positions and types for each of these variants are described in the following topics.